How to Optimize Your Job Search Using LinkedIn

-While you want to have a number of connections, make sure you only connect with people who you know, or whom you are planning to reach out to.
-You do not want to connect with everyone on LinkedIn - the goal is to maintain or establish relationships with people who are in your field or whom you are already connected with.
+While you want to have a number of connections, make sure you only connect with people you know, or to whom you plan to reach out.
+The goal is to maintain or establish relationships with people working in your field or with whom you are already connected.

 Check Out Job Search Options

-You can search for jobs on LinkedIn under the "Jobs" tab.
-Search for jobs by keyword, country, and zip code.
+Search for jobs on LinkedIn by clicking the "Jobs" tab, entering keyword, country, and zip code.
 Use the Advanced Search Option to refine your search and to search by date posted, experience level, specific location, job function, company, and industry.
 You can save job searches, and even receive emails about new job listings.

 You can also find job openings by searching for and clicking on specific companies.
 Many companies post job openings on their LinkedIn pages.

 Capitalize Your Connections: Recommendations and Referrals

-You can also receive endorsements from network contacts for various skills that you have.
-An endorsement emphasizes that you do, in fact, have a certain skill that you listed on your LinkedIn profile.
+Endorsements from network contacts for various skills and competencies are another way to go.
+An endorsement emphasizes that you do, in fact, have a certain skill listed on your LinkedIn profile.
 The best way to receive endorsements is to give some to your contacts first.
 They will then be more likely to do the same for you in return.

 Use LinkedIn Company Profiles to Learn About Employers